baileyherbert/svelte-webpack-starter/README.md

 npm run dev
 ```

 Open your browser to [http://localhost:5000](http://localhost:5000).
 You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+Edit a component file in `src` and once you save it, your browser should automatically load the new changes.

 ## Building and running in production mode